GW2ToolBelt/api-generator/README.md

 (recommended).

 E.g. `https://api.guildwars2.com/v2/account/inventory?access_token=${TOKEN}`
-returns the shared inventory of the keys owner iff the key has the `ACCOUNT` and `INVENTORY` permissions.
+returns the shared inventory of the key's owner iff the key has the `ACCOUNT` and `INVENTORY` permissions.

 ### Localization